-The Aston Award is presented annually to a Christ’s Hospital student, it is a prize awarded for the best proposal for an adventure - be it physical, creative, artistic, social or intellectual.
-The Award, worth £400, is presented by the Master.
+The Aston Award is presented annually to a Christ's Hospital student, it is a prize awarded for the best proposal for an adventure - be it physical, creative, artistic, social or intellectual - that will offer a development opportunity for the young person.
+The Award is presented by the Master at Corpus Christi each year.

 In 1878 the Corporation of London and 16 livery companies signed an agreement which led to the establishment of the City & Guilds.
 The Skinners' Company retains a seat on the City and Guilds Council and although the City & Guilds schools are no longer dependant on the financial support of their founders, they continue to value their advice, support and advocacy.